-Early in his career Ben had a lot of passion.
-However, he had picked a career which had a very set path.
-The “typical” path was to put in about nine years of steady, hard work and then at that point he was free to operate with a little more freedom.
-Deep down, he knew this was a bit too long, but in the sake of doing what his elders told him, he obliged for several years.
+Early in his career, Ben had a lot of passion.
+However, he had picked a career that had a very set path.
+The “typical” path was to put in about nine years of steady, hard work, and then at that point, he was free to operate with a little more freedom.
+Deep down, he knew this was a bit too long, but for the sake of doing what his elders told him, he obliged for several years.

 Like many young people, he had an inflated sense of his capabilities.
 He thought he was capable of more, yet his boss demanded that he put in his time and wait his turn.
 His boss could be cruel, even abusive.
 Ben could think of nothing more than overthrowing his boss and replacing him.

-He got a small taste of this when his boss was forced to take a leave of absence and for a short period of time, Ben was able to operate without control of his Boss.
-He loved the freedom and knew he would have to embark on his own journey soon enough.
+He got a small taste of this when his boss was forced to take a leave of absence and for a short period of time, Ben had autonomy and loved the freedom.
+This gave him a sense that it was something he needed to have in the future.

 Ben realized that he would have to leave the city he lived his whole life and start fresh.
 At the age of 17 years old and after six years working for his brother as an apprentice, Benjamin Franklin set out for Philadelphia.